 Furthermore, cash buyers don't have to worry about costly repairs that can delay or fail a traditional sale.
-Since they are already spending a considerable amount of cash on the home, they are less likely to want a property that needs significant improvements or requires major repairs.
+Since they are already spending a considerable amount of money on the home, they are less likely to want a property that needs significant improvements or requires major repairs.
 The appraisal process can be stressful for both the buyer and the seller, especially since a low valuation can cause a deal to fail.
 With cash, the buyer has the money or not.

 If you've verified proof of funds, you know you'll be able to close.
 This is especially true in a seller's market or in a market where there aren't many homes for sale when buyers compete with each other for limited inventory.
 The advantages and disadvantages of cash offers depend on which side of the closing table you sit on; in other words, sellers and buyers will have different perspectives on potential risks and benefits.
 Whether you end up accepting a cash offer or opting for a funded offer, it makes sense to wait for the right one to arrive.
 The real difference lies in avoiding the many contingencies that pose risks for both the seller and the buyer.
 As a cash buyer, it's worth considering conducting the same risk assessments that a lender would do when instructing your shipping agent to perform the required relevant property searches.